 First, if you’re not a paid member of ConsumerLab.com and you work in the health industry, it’s well worth the membership costs ($2.88 per mo.).
 Their independent tests and reports on supplements are unbiased and thorough.

-This isn’t going to be an in-depth article.
-I just wanted to put together a quick rundown of CL’s review so that you could decide if the benefits are something you want to look into further.
+This is a quick rundown of CL’s review so that you could decide if the benefits are something you want to look into further.

 It’s been a while since I’ve published one of these “weekly” updates.
 I was pretty good about doing these every single week for several years but after my daughter was born, life became too busy.
 I want to try to do more of these updates again, but I won’t be doing them weekly.
 I just don’t have time.
 But hopefully you find them useful on the occasions when I do publish them. 😀

 I got this Go Pro Accessories kit for free for this review.
 I actually reached out to them myself because it was a product that I was interested in.
 They agreed to send me the kit, so I’m very thankful to them for that